What to do to publish or copy records

 The following organisations are recommended sources of more detailed information on copyright.

 The Australian Copyright Council publishes a large range of information sheets and books on copyright.
 Other services include seminars, research, consultancy and free legal advice in some circumstances.
+Researchers may find the information sheet Family Histories and Copyright particularly useful.

 The Arts Law Centre is a national community legal centre that provides advice and information on a range of legal issues to professionals and arts organisations.
-Free advice by telephone is available toll free.

 Copyright collecting societies